The paradox of temporary lock-up cells in the Philippines

 Interestingly, in the Philippines, detention cells maintained by the police are referred to as “temporary lock-up cells”.
 The irony is lost on many however, because most detainees definitely stay longer than the maximum of 36 hours the law has envisaged.
 Many have languished for weeks.
 Others for months.

 As detainees increasingly stay longer in police lock-up cells, we all know that while in detention they have to eat and sleep, shower and have medical check-ups when sick.
-Just the basic stuff every person need, at the very least, to live with dignity as human beings should.
+Just the basic stuff every person needs, at the very least, to live with dignity as human beings should.

 BUT did you know?